A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 \subsection{Newton iterations}

-\citet{deeppcr}, \citet{deer2024} and \citet{gonzalez2024scalable} demonstrated that when the fixed-point operator $\mathcal{A}$ is constructed as an appropriately designed LDS, built from a linearization of original nonlinear recursion $f$, then each application of $\mathcal{A}$ is equivalent to an iteration of \emph{Newton's root-finding method} on the system of equations given in \cref{eq:high_d_root_finding}.
+\citet{Bellen1989}, \citet{GanderVandewalle2007}, \citet{deeppcr}, and \citet{deer2024} demonstrated that when the fixed-point operator $\mathcal{A}$ is constructed as an appropriately designed LDS, built from a linearization of original nonlinear recursion $f$, then each application of $\mathcal{A}$ is equivalent to an iteration of \emph{Newton's root-finding method} on the system of equations given in \cref{eq:high_d_root_finding}.
 Specifically, each Newton fixed-point iteration, ${\mathbf{x}_{1:T}^{(i+1)} = \mathcal{A}_{\mathrm{N}}\big( \mathbf{x}_{1:T}^{(i)} \big)}$, is defined by the linear recursion,

-which we recognize as first-order Taylor expansion of the nonlinear recursion.
+which we recognize as the first-order Taylor expansion of the nonlinear recursion.
 Because this fixed-point iteration uses a first derivative, we refer to it as a \emph{first-order} fixed-point iteration.
-We note that for Newton iterations, the transition matrix is exactly the Jacobian of the dynamics function, $A_{t+1} = \tfrac{\partial f_{t+1}}{\partial x_t}(x_t^{(i)})$.
+We note that for Newton iterations, the transition matrix is exactly the Jacobian of the dynamics function, $\tilde{A}_{t+1} := \tfrac{\partial f_{t+1}}{\partial x_t}(x_t^{(i)})$.

-Because \cref{eq:deer} is a linear dynamical system, it can be evaluated with a parallel scan.
-However, each iteration requires $\mathcal{O}(T D^2)$ memory to store the $T$ Jacobian matrices, and $\mathcal{O}(T D^3)$ work to compute the matrix-matrix multiplies in the parallel scan.
+Crucially, because \cref{eq:deer} is a linear dynamical system, it can be evaluated in parallel over the sequence length using an associative scan \citep{blelloch1990prefix}.
+However, each iteration requires $\mathcal{O}(T D^2)$ memory to store the $T$ Jacobian matrices, and $\mathcal{O}(T D^3)$ work to compute the matrix-matrix multiplications in the parallel scan.
 This expense is prohibitive for large state size or sequence length, which motivates the quasi-Newton iterations we discuss next.